“Steal a sheep, and they’ll take your hand. Steal a mountain, and they’ll make you a lord.”

 “They just disappeared.”

 While The Lavender Scare reminds us that the political systems which reproduce our oppression can never be trusted upon for our freedom, it fails in its glorification of American patriotism.
-Josh Howard’s documentary details the height of McCarthyism in the late 1940s to 50s, when gays and lesbians were purged from state offices for “fear” that they were more “morally susceptible” to Communist influences.
-Continue reading “‘The Lavender Scare’ Criticises State-Sanctioned Homophobia, But Fails in its Glorification of Patriotism”
+Josh Howard’s documentary details the height of McCarthyism in the late 1940s to 50s, when gays and lesbians were purged from state offices for fear that they were “morally susceptible” to Communist influences.
+Continue reading “‘The Lavender Scare’ Criticises Homophobia, But Errs in Glorifying American Patriotism”